 The EPC Student & College Ministries

-EPC Student Ministries exist to serve those who are called by God to reach and disciple junior and senior high students through the local church and beyond.
-Their desire is to have an ongoing dialogue with those they serve in order to effectively support and provide for actual needs.
+EPC Student Ministries exists to serve those who are called by God to reach and disciple junior and senior high students through the local church and beyond.
+Our desire is to have an ongoing dialogue with those we serve in order to effectively support and provide for actual needs.

 Emergency Relief Fund

 Emergency Relief Funds are designated to help people in crisis due to natural disasters, war, humanitarian crises, or other needs.

 The EPC's National Leadership Team authorizes emergency relief offerings as needs arise.
 Any donations to a specific emergency relief fund that exceed local recovery requests from an affected EPC church may be held in a general EPC Emergency Relief Fund to be used for future emergency relief needs.

 World Outreach is the mission sending agency of the EPC.
 Their principal calling is to glorify God by starting disciple–making movements among least–reached people groups, especially among Muslims.
 In these hard places, they generally work in one of three ways ...
 Engage 2025, International Theological Education Network, and Cooperative Agreements.
 World Outreach currently has about 75 family units living primarily in a belt stretching from North Africa to Southeast Asia.

 EduNations / Children of Sierra Leone